 Feedback on your experience at iPRES 2019 is welcomed as an opportunity for continuous learning and towards meeting our goals of inclusion and equity.

 While you are with us you are our guest and we take our promise of hospitality seriously.
-We will support you in contacting relevant authorities, liaise on your behalf with security and assists in appropriate ways to ensure you are safe for the duration of the conference.
+We will support you in contacting relevant authorities, liaise on your behalf with security and assist in appropriate ways to ensure you are safe for the duration of the conference.

 To support this, the iPRES 2019 organizing team will: